opensearch-project/sql/DEVELOPER_GUIDE.rst

 After getting the source code as well as OpenSearch and OpenSearch Dashboards, your workspace layout may look like this::

-   $ mkdir opendistro
+   $ mkdir opensearch
-   $ cd opendistro
+   $ cd opensearch
    $ ls -la
    total 32
    drwxr-xr-x  7 user group^users 4096 Nov 21 12:59 .